 There are numerous reasons some sales professionals better predict the future than others.
 They stay up on current events and trends to quickly recognize hot or cooling markets.
 They accurately analyze data to project industry trends and competitor positioning.
 And, they regularly engage with decision-makers to discover business pain points and their remedies.

-These men and women also employ another tool to aid their forecasting: the mutual plan.
+These individuals also employ another tool: the mutual plan.
 The mutual plan is a written agreement outlining a two-way understanding of a company’s critical business issues and the activities needed to resolve them.
-Gaining confirmation to this agreement moves everyone closer to a signed contract and for the sales rep, closer to reaching target sales goals.
+Gaining confirmation to this agreement moves everyone closer to a signed contract and, for the sales rep, closer to reaching target sales goals.

 It is also important to understand a mutual plan is not a to-do list.
 Yes, it includes activities to be done, but those items are listed to achieve a greater goal.
 The intention is to validate a prospect’s confidence in their buying decision.
 And for you, as the sales rep, to serve as a guideline to deliver as promised.

 What to include in a mutual plan

 A clear summary of the prospect’s business issue.
 Outline a summary of their challenges and problems and the solution they need.
 More specifically, this summary is a confirmation and reiteration of the language and wording that your prospect has actually used.
 What’s important is that both of you have the same expectations and understanding of why the prospect needs to partner with you for their purchase.

 Confirm customer-specific value.
 Note how your company is uniquely qualified to resolve the prospect’s most pressing issues.
 The focus is on the value your solution provides to the company, not a laundry list of your service or product features.
 While a mutual plan is part of the sales process, it is not the place to fall into the trap of feature dumping.